 This will assess your hepatitis B surface antigen and hepatitis C antibody status, HIV and TB status following the completion of a health questionnaire and a further health check before or at enrolment.
 If offered a place on the course, overseas students are advised to be tested locally and send the results of these checks with the questionnaire, prior to a separate full test in the UK at the College's Occupational Health Department before term begins.
 All offers of a place on a programme are made subject to a satisfactory criminal conviction disclosure.
 If you are from overseas or have never lived in the UK before, you should contact the relevant authorities in your home country to arrange for the equivalent check to be conducted and/or a certificate of good conduct to be issued.

-The clinical component of the course may include sessions at some of the following hospital trusts.
-This is a unique aspect of the training on this course at Kings College London and provides the students with the opportunity for a very wide-based clinical experience.
+NHS Hospital Trusts The clinical component of the course may include sessions at some of the following hospital trusts.
+This is a unique aspect of the training on this course at King’s College London and provides the students with the opportunity for a very wide-based clinical experience.
 All departments have been visited as part of Quality Assurance of the university.

 Modular programme consisting of 180 credits, plus an additional 300 credits of non-modular supervised clinical work and, for KCL Candidates, a further 60 credits compromising the Graduate Certificate in Academic Practice are offered to those students whose academic progress is appropriate.
 Modules are grouped into three distinct types: 1) Two taught modules, covering the scientific and clinical basis of orthodontics assessed by written examination; 2) One clinical module, involving supervised clinical practice and examined by a mixture of case studies on treated and unseen patients, practical, or oral examinations; 3) One research module, involving the submission of a research project report including a literature review, with an oral examination.

 - Typical MSc Orthodontics examination questions can be found here- Sample term time essay questions can be found hereMODULES